 Every year Union College offers a variety of mini-terms.
 A mini-term is a three week program running either over winter break or at the beginning of summer break.
-Mini-terms have been offered in Argentina, Brazil, China, Egypt, England, France, Iceland, India, Martinique, Marine Studies, Peru, South Africa, Spain, Thailand, New Zealand, and domestic locations such as New Orleans and Alaska.
+Mini-terms have been offered in Argentina, Brazil, China, Egypt, England, France, Iceland, India, Martinique, Marine Studies, New Zealand, Peru, Russia, Senegal, South Africa, Spain, Thailand, , and domestic locations such as Alaska, New Hampshire, New Orleans and a Civil Rights program in the South.
 Mini-terms carry an additional tuition charge.
 They cannot be combined with two courses in another term as one term's tuition.
 The course credit earned can be used to get caught up if the student is behind in credits; otherwise, the course credit earned will be above and beyond those used for graduation.
 It cannot be combined with other credits to graduate early.

-Japanese(seeModernLanguagesandLiteratures)
+Japanese (see Modern Languages and Literatures)